Amir-Git-yazdan/Ecommerce-Mobile-App/README.md

 # dribble_bicycle_shopping_cart

-A new Flutter application, inspired from dribble website.
+A new Flutter application, inspired from dribble website  (by the name of 'Ecommerce Mobile App' from Halal lab repository).

 ## Getting Started